mlouielu/raises-stackoverflow/README.md

 Raises Stack Overflow
 --------------------

-*When Python raises, We Stack Overflow*
+*Raises' in your source code, all's right with the Stack Overflow*

 Install